ariaghora/mint/README.md

 - NumPy style broadcasting
 - BLAS backend (optional)
 - ARM NEON SIMD acceleration (enable with `#define MT_USE_NEON`).
-  - For Apple Silicon devices (M1/M2/M3), you can additionally define `#define MT_USE_APPLE_ACCELERATE` to even more performance.
+  - For Apple Silicon devices, you can additionally define `#define MT_USE_APPLE_ACCELERATE` to even more performance.
 Specify Accelerate framework during compilation.

 ## Issues